-Students will not be permitted on the school bus without a proper face mask.
-Disposable masks will be provided to any student who does not have one.
 Bus routes/pick-up times will be announced prior to the start of school.
 When buses arrive at the schools, students will be directed by the bus driver to disembark by row to prevent the clustering of students.
-Bus drivers will also stagger the unloading of students so that not all buses are letting out at once.
-Buses will not open their doors until 7:40 am to release students; dismissal from buses will be in a staggered fashion starting with the first bus in line.

 Inclement Weather Plan